 - Produce grant proposals with significant undergraduate research involvement.

-CUGR Faculty Fellows Assistants will be students identified by CUGR Fellows as involved with their research and scholarship.
-CUGR Fellows Assistants (25 in Year Two) will receive $1,000 stipends to support their research activities.
+CUGR Research Faculty Fellows Assistants will be students identified by CUGR Research Fellows as involved with their research and scholarship.
+CUGR Research Fellows Assistants (25 in Year Two) will receive $1,000 stipends to support their research activities.
 The objective of the Assistance program is to provide support for students engaged in faculty-mentored research and creative activity.